thosgood/this-weeks-finds/markdown/101-151/week123.md

 Grant's article, of how Little's dream is actually achieved.

 Okay, enough science fiction!
 Time for some real science!
 Quantum gravity, that is.
-(Stop snickering, you skeptics\....)
+(Stop snickering, you skeptics....)

 6) Laurent Freidel and Kirill Krasnov, Spin foam models and the classical action principle, preprint available as